koki10190/beezle/README.md

 ---

 NOTE: This is just a fun side project! please do not trust me with every bits of your personal information!

+ANOTHER NOTE: This project is either going to be called Vaults or Bub!